LeNPaul/hungry-minds/_posts/2021-02-16-the-ultimate-guide-to-managing-a-blog-or-personal-website-with-jekyll-and-github-pages.md

 #### Why You Should Start a Blog or Personal Website

 Having an online presence is important, whether or not you are a full-time blogger or software developer.
+A blog or personal website under your own domain name is something that you completely own, and is not subject to the whims of any social media platform.
+It can be a place to showcase your work, or it can be a place where people can find more information about who you are and what you offer.
+It allows you to build your personal brand, which nowadays is more important than ever with rise of the internet.

+#### Why You Should Use Jekyll

+Jekyll is an open-sourced platform that allows you to completely control the look of your site and how you publish your content.
+Serving static websites offers performance and security benefits.
+Since you can use GitHub to host your sites, everything will be backed up and versioned, allowing you to easily roll back to previous versions of your site.
+Since your posts are markdown text files, your content is portable and is easily managed.